Hell-Tractor/Todo/README.md

 ﻿# Todo

-This is a program made with C# which is used for making todo lists.
+This is a program made with C# which is used for making to-do lists.

 ## Usage